tryoasnafi/be-assignment/README.md

 4. Copy .env.example to .env (do both account and payment)
 5. You need to install air
 6. Run make up or `docker compose -f compose.dev.yml up -d`
+7. After that open the docs and exec `account-migrate` and `transaction-migrate` endpointse.
 ```sh
 git clone https://github.com/tryoasnafi/be-assignment
 cd be-assignment/account